This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Figs are coming into season here in Southern California, and trees all over the neighborhood are absolutely loaded with them.
+Figs are coming into season now, and trees all over the neighborhood are absolutely loaded with them.
 Aren’t fresh figs just gorgeous?

 Here is a scrumptious fresh fig recipe to help you enjoy the bounty of these special fruits.